Find Trade Colleges

 The states with the most job growth for Sound Engineering Technician are Washington, Georgia, and Arizona.
 Watch out if you plan on working in New Mexico, Nebraska, or Minnesota.
 These states have the worst job growth for this type of profession.

-Salary for a Sound Engineering Technician
+Sound Engineering Technician Average Salary

-The salary for Sound Engineering Technicians ranges between about $25,680 and $117,600 a year.
+The average yearly salary of a Sound Engineering Technician ranges between $25,680 and $117,600.

 undefined